Applications for Summer 2023 are now open! Due April 1st, 2023

 Where will I be staying?
 When are the move-in and move-out dates?

-REU participants will be housed in two-bedroom apartments (two students per room) in on-campus housing that is about 1 mile from the chemistry building.
+REU participants are typically housed in a shared apartment on-campus housing that is about 0.5 miles from the chemistry building.
 All residence hall rooms are fully furnished.
 Linens are not provided.
 Internet is provided at no additional charge.
-Campus residence halls will be available starting 3 days before the beginning of the REU program and will continue to be available 3 days after the last day of the REU program.
+Campus residence halls will be available starting 1 day before the beginning of the REU program and will continue to be available 2 days after the last day of the REU program.

 Are there cooking facilities?